microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 8. When prompted, select ‘Continue’ to configure the allowed [WinGet](#) packages and generate the `imagedefinition.yaml`
     a. `imagedefinition.yaml` will include git cloning the specific repository onto the dev box

-9. After the initial `imagedefinition.yaml` is generated, in the chat, conversationally ask to "Change Node.js version to 18 LTS"
-10. After the `imagedefinition.yaml` is modified, select ‘Continue’ to run the Customization YAML Validator.
+9. After the `imagedefinition.yaml` is modified, select ‘Continue’ to run the Customization YAML Validator.
 Copy and run the validation command in the Terminal
-11. Once validation completes, you can apply customizations on the current dev box
+10. Once validation completes, you can apply customizations on the current dev box

     a.
 Open Command Palette(Ctrl+Shift+P)
     b.
 Select 'Dev Box: Apply Customization Tasks'